dusty-nv/jetson-containers/README.md

 ## Docker Default Runtime

-To enable access to the CUDA compiler (nvcc) during `docker build` operations, before attempting to build the containers set `"default-runtime": "nvidia"` in your `/etc/docker/daemon.json` configuration file:
+To enable access to the CUDA compiler (nvcc) during `docker build` operations, add `"default-runtime": "nvidia"` to your `/etc/docker/daemon.json` configuration file before attempting to build the containers:

 ``` json
 {